Internal DLA on Sierpinski gasket graphs: IDLA on Sierpinski gasket graphs

 In order to prove the outer bound $\mathcal{I}(b_n)\subset B_o(n(1+\epsilon))$ in Theorem \ref{thm:idla-sierpinski-gasket}, we shall use parts of the main result of \cite{idla-outerbd-dum-cop}.
 More precisely, in well-behaved environments, once a good inner bound is obtained, we can control the number of particles not contained in the inner bound and obtain a good upper bound, as a Corollary of \cite[Theorem 1.2]{idla-outerbd-dum-cop}.

 In order to be able to use \cite[Theorem 1.2]{idla-outerbd-dum-cop} and \cite[Corollary 1.3]{idla-outerbd-dum-cop}, one should check that the conditions required in these two results are fulfilled when we perform IDLA on $\SG$.
-Unfortunately, not all the conditions required there are available on $\SG$, but we have good estimates on the stopped Green function which allow us to overcome some of those conditions mentioned above.
+Not all the conditions required there are immediately available on $\SG$, but the estimates on the stopped Green function are enough for our purposes.
 Before going into details about the conditions required, we shall first set the notation about stopped IDLA clusters.
 We use the same notation as in \cite{idla-outerbd-dum-cop}.

 Let $S\subset \SG$ be a finite subset of $\SG$.
 In order to define the stopped IDLA clusters, we first define the aggregate $\I(S;x)$ when we start with an existing finite cluster $S$, and run a simple random walk $X(t)$ starting at some vertex $x\in S$ until it exits $S$.
 Let $\sigma_S$ be the first time when $X(t)$ exits $S$.
 Then define